-- If a pupil receives a detention from a member of staff, they must complete this at the specified time. - If a pupil is issued with a C2 in a lesson, they will receive a 30-minute detention, as outlined above in the 'C2' section. - Detentions will be issued when pupils fail to bring their basic equipment to school, they fail to hand in homework on time or when they do not wear their full school uniform, as outlined in the uniform policy. - Discreet detentions can also be issued by HoLs, HoDs, HoKSs and SLT as part of on-going intervention. - If a detention is missed, the sanction will escalate.
-For example, if a HoL detention is missed, a HoKS will be issued.
-If C2+detention is missed, this will result in a BSR placement. - HoKS/SLT detentions will last for one hour.
-They will be issued for defiance on corridors and around the building.
+- If a pupil receives a detention from a member of staff, they must complete this on the same day. - If a pupil is issued with a C2 in a lesson, they will receive a 30-minute same day detention, as outlined above in the 'C2' section. - Discreet detentions can also be issued by HoLs, HoDs, HoKSs and SLT as part of on-going intervention. - If a detention is missed, the sanction will escalate, e.g. 30 minutes will escalate to an hour, an hour to a BSR placement including a 3.45pm finish. - Should a pupil repeatedly fail to attend detentions, an extended BSR placement of up to 3 days (including 3.45 finish time) will be sought.

 Parental consent is not required for detentions and, therefore, the school will be able to issue detention as a sanction without first notifying the parents of the pupil, including for same-day detentions.
+However, parents will receive a notification of any detentions awarded via the Class Charts app.

-When issuing detentions, members of staff will ensure that they do so reasonably within the given circumstances, and that they consider any additional needs of the pupil.
-If the detention is during lunchtime, enough time will be allocated to allow the pupil time to eat, drink and use the toilet.
-When determining whether it is reasonable to issue a detention outside of school hours, staff will consider the following:
+When issuing detentions school will consider any additional needs of the pupil.
+When determining whether it is reasonable to issue a detention outside of school hours, school will consider the following:

-- Whether the detention is likely to put the pupil at increased risk. - Whether the pupil has known caring responsibilities - Whether the detention timing conflicts with a scheduled medical appointment - Whether the parents ought to be informed of the detention in most cases it will be necessary to do so, but it may not be if the detention is for a short period after school and the pupil is able to return home safely.
+- Whether the detention is likely to put the pupil at increased risk. - Whether the pupil has known caring responsibilities - Whether the detention timing conflicts with a scheduled medical appointment